Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 community building, or to celebrate milestones in the projects and communities that are the network's primary stakeholders.
 Messages sent with wallops **can** be opted out of with `/mode yourname -w`.
-This will need to be done each time you connect to the network as this is a default user mode on Libera Chat.
-Nearly all clients can send commands at connection time; see their documentation or support channels for details.
+This will need to be done each time you connect to the network as this is a default user mode on Libera.Chat.
+Nearly all clients can send commands at connection time;
+see their documentation or support channels for details.

 ## Warez or Adult content sharing?